ableade/Premier-League-Data-Analytics/README.md

 property of having all the matches already sorted by the date.
 The format of the csv files within this repo https://github.com/footballcsv is the same convention our jarver parser expects to create the final csv for our R script.

-Below is an image generated in R of all the match ratings obtained from the match ratings we genrated.
+Below is an image generated in R of all the match ratings obtained from the match ratings we generated.
 You can recognize the shape of the normal distribution.